 - 2 sprigs fresh thyme

-- Transfer browned roast to slow cooker and top with the carrots, celery, onions, and garlic.
+- Add to Slow Cooker - Transfer browned roast to slow cooker on top of the veggies.

-- Add beef broth, bay leaves, 1/2 teaspoon of salt, and a generous pinch of pepper.
+- Finish Gravy - Add beef broth, bay leaves, ½ teaspoon of salt, and a generous pinch of pepper.
 Bring to a simmer while whisking until it is smooth and thickens slightly.
 About 3-5 minutes.

 Cook the Roast

-- Slice the roast against the grain.
+- Cut Roast - Slice the roast against the grain or use two forks to shred into big chunks.
 Serve on a platter with the bowl of vegetables and the gravy on the side.